-Water care is crucial to maintaining a healthy and clean spa.
-The CLEARRAY water purification system leads the way by sanitizing the water using a UV light bulb.
+Water care is crucial to maintaining a clean spa.
+The CLEARRAY Active OxygenTM system leads the way to a clean\ spa by using a UV light bulb and ozone.
 Your spa can be programmed to remind you when to check and replace certain components.

 From the Settings Menu, tap the Water Care... menu tab, Figures 12.7a and 12.7b.
-Then select one of the features to program by tapping \triangleleft or \triangleright .
+Then select one of the features to program by tapping $\triangleleft$ or $\triangleright$ .